James J. Hudson

 About

-A historian of modern China, James Hudson’s research focuses on the history and modernization of Changsha, the capital city of China’s Hunan province, during the late nineteenth and early twentieth centuries.
-His research also broadly examines the history of western businesses, diplomats, and colonial commercial interests in China, and the study of World War II in East Asia.
+A member of UNCP’s History Department since 2018, Dr. James Hudson’s doctoral research focused on the history and modernization of Changsha, the capital city of China’s Hunan province during the early twentieth century.
+His current book project is titled Under Siege: Standard Oil in Nationalist South China, 1915-1928, and details the history of the kerosene trade in China.
 Since completing his PhD from the University of Texas at Austin (2015), he has taught at Knox College (2015-2016), the University of Tennessee-Knoxville (2016-2018) and at Pepperdine University (Summer 2016).
-He is thrilled to be a part of the history faculty at UNCP, and eager to share his knowledge of Chinese history and culture with its students.
-He speaks Mandarin, and is a former United States Marine.
+For the 2022-2023 academic year he was the recipient of an Outstanding Faculty Teaching Award.
+He teaches courses at UNCP that introduce and engage students with the history and cultural traditions of China, Japan, Korea, and Southeast Asia.
+He speaks Mandarin and is a former United States Marine.